Understanding DSTs

 DST Structure

-- The DST itself holds title to the real estate
+- The DST entity, as a legally separate trust, holds direct title to the real estate assets.

 Key Things to Know About DSTs:

-- Investors receive pro-rata shares of income and expenses based on ownership percentage
+- Investors receive pro-rata distributions of any potential income and are allocated their share of expenses and tax benefits, such as depreciation, based on their ownership percentage.

 Joining a DST 1031